roman-milk/roman-milk.github.io/jessicas-change-management.md

  In this position with my legs next to my head, my pussy was completely open and exposed.
 Whatever Matt wanted to do with me, I was at his mercy and he knew it.
 So he didn't do anything at first.
 Instead, he slumped back on the couch and started eating his sandwich.

  The four guys were happily munching away on their lunch and chatting about the next big Football game while leaving me tied up on the coffee table.
 All my holes were easily accessible for all of them, and still they totally ignored me.
-Report_Story #5